Skip to content

 fi

-πŸ“Ÿ Personal Scripts (bin/)ΒΆ
+πŸ“Ÿ Personal scripts (bin/)ΒΆ

 Executable scripts placed here are automatically added to $PATH: